antigol/activities/README.md

 Ouput
 =====
-The output file contains all the results foud with the same score.
+The output file contains all the equivalent solutions (with the same score).
-The first column contains the id's, then one conlum for the first results, one for the values of the first results.
-Then two columns for the second results and so on.
+There is a pair of column for each solution: one column contains the assigned workshop and the other contain the wish associated with this choice.

      |R|V|R|V|
      |E|A|E|A|...